 Even if your citizenship country exempts you from this rule, if you are planning to stop over in another country, the rule may apply in that country.
 E.g., citizens of India are exempt from 6 months passport validity rule while visiting the U.S. However, if they are flying in Emirates and planning to stop by in Dubai for a few days, they need to make sure their passport is valid at least for 6 months beyond their intended stay in UAE.

-While shopping around for the cheapest flight, make sure that your connection is not very tight.
+While shopping around for the cheapest flight, make sure that your connection is not too short.
 You will want to have ample time to reach your next plane at a leisurely pace rather than having to quickly disembark and sprint through the airport hoping you don’t miss your connecting flight.
 In addition to the flight delays, you also need to keep in mind the immense size of many airports; it may be necessary to change terminals, walk a lot, and take a bus or train.
 Therefore, please allow yourself sufficient time to reach the next gate.

 Credit Card and Bank Accounts

 Most credit card companies and banks have a built-in mechanism to track the spending behavior of their customers and detect any anomalies in their spending pattern.
 If they detect potential fraud or unauthorized charges, they may freeze the credit or debit card.
-When they freeze your card, if you call your bank after while in from a foreign country it may cause additional difficulties clearing up the issue.
+When they freeze your card, if you call your bank while in from a foreign country it may cause additional difficulties clearing up the issue.

 To prevent potential issues arising, it is advisable to call your credit card company (and the bank if you plan to use your debit card) to let them know your travel dates and the countries you will be visiting.
 Therefore, they would expect to see transactions to occur from a foreign country and you are less likely to face troubles.